 We rely on a combination of trade secrets, copyrights, trademarks, confidentiality agreements and other contractual provisions and technical security measures to protect certain aspects of our technology, especially where we do not believe that patent protection is appropriate or obtainable.
 We require our employees and consultants to execute confidentiality agreements in connection with their employment or consulting relationships with us.
 We also require our employees and consultants to disclose and assign to us all inventions conceived during the term of their employment or engagement while using our property or that relate to our business.
 We also require our corporate partners, outside scientific collaborators and sponsored researchers, advisors and others with access to our confidential information to sign confidentiality agreements.
 We also have taken precautions to initiate reasonable safeguards to protect our information technology systems.
-However, these measures may not be adequate to safeguard our proprietary intellectual property and conflicts may, nonetheless, arise regarding ownership of inventions.
+However, these measures may not be adequate to safeguard our proprietary intellectual property and conflicts may, nonetheless, arise regarding ownership of inventions and other intellectual property.
 Such conflicts may lead to the loss or impairment of our intellectual property or to expensive litigation to defend our rights against competitors who may be better funded and have superior resources.
 Our employees, consultants, contractors, outside clinical collaborators and other advisors may unintentionally or willfully disclose our confidential information to competitors.
 In addition, confidentiality agreements may be unenforceable or may not provide an adequate remedy in the event of unauthorized disclosure.
 Enforcing a claim that a third-party illegally obtained and is using our trade secrets is expensive and time-consuming, and the outcome is unpredictable.
-Moreover, our competitors may independently develop equivalent knowledge, methods and knowhow.
-Unauthorized parties may also attempt to copy or reverse engineer certain aspects of our products that we consider proprietary, and in such cases
+Moreover, our competitors may independently develop equivalent knowledge, methods and know-how.
+Unauthorized parties may also attempt to copy or reverse engineer certain aspects of our products that we conside

-"Inogen," "Inogen One," "Inogen One G2," "Inogen One G3," "G4," "G5," "Oxygenation," "Live Life in Moments, not Minutes," "Never Run Out of Oxygen," "Oxygen Therapy on Your Terms," "Oxygen.Anytime.Anywhere," "Reclaim Your Independence," "Intelligent Delivery Technology," "Inogen At Home," and the Inogen design are registered and/or pending trademarks with the United States Patent and Trademark Office of Inogen, Inc. We own trademark registrations for the mark "Inogen" in Australia, Canada, South Korea, Mexico, Europe (European Union registration), Japan, New Zealand, and Turkey.
-We own pending applications for the mark "Inogen" in Argentina, Brazil, China, Colombia, Ecuador, Iceland, India, Israel, Norway, Singapore, and Switzerland.
-We own a trademark registration for the mark "Goen One" in Australia, Canada, China, South Korea, Mexico, and Europe (European Union registration).
-We own trademark registrations for the mark "Ganada.
-We own a trademark registration for the mark "Inogen One" in Canada.
-We own a trademark registration for the mark "Inogen At Home" in Europe (European Union Registration).
-We own trademark registrations for the mark "G4" in Europe (European Union registration) and the United Kingdom.
-We own trademark applications for the Inogen design in Bolivia and China.
+"Inogen One," "Inogen One G2," "Inogen One G3," "G4," "G5," "Live Life in Moments, not Minutes," "Never Run Out of Oxygen," "Oxygen Therapy on Your Terms," "Oxygen.Anytime.Anywhere," "Reclaim Your Independence," "Intelligent Delivery Technology," "Inogen At Home," the Inogen design, "TIDAL ASSIST," "TAV," and "SIDEKICK" are registered trademarks with the United States Patent and Trademark Office of Inogen, Inc. We own pending applications for "Inogen," "MOMENTUM TRANSFER" and "SONIC BLADE" with the United States Patent and Trademark Office.
+We own trademark registrations for the mark "Inogen" in Australia, Canada, China, Ecuador, South Korea, Mexico, Europe (European Union registration), Iceland, India, Israel, Japan, Kuwait, New Zealand, Norway, Peru, Turkey, Singapore, and Switzerland.
+We own pending applications for the mark "Inogen" in Argentina, Australia, Brazil, Chile, China, Colombia, Europe (European Union application), India, Malaysia, Paraguay, South Africa, and Uruguay.
+We own a trademark registration for the mark "Jジェン" in Japan.
+We own trademark registrations for the mark "Egistration for the mark "Inogen One" in Australia, Canada, China, South Korea, Mexico, and Europe (European Union registration).
+We own a trademark registration for the mark "Satellite Conserver" in Canada.
+We own a trademark registration of the mark "Inogen At Home" in Europe (European Union Registration).
+We own trademark registrations for the mark "G4" in Europe (European Union for the Inogen design in Bolivia and China.
+We own a trademark application for the mark "Je in Saudi Arabia.
 Other service marks, trademarks, and trade names referred to in this Quarterly Report on Form 10-Q are the property of their respective owners.